 The query keeps cropping up very often while I work with customers.
 There are many ways to handle it.
-I will list down all approaches available as of now along with the pros and cons.
+Here are three ways to do it.
+Simple Copy Paste, using VBA and using Power Query.

 You can follow this article with a sample file.

 - There are multiple sheets containing tabular data.
 (4 sheets, 10 rows)

 - These may be in the same workbook or different workbooks.

 - Each sheet contains the same columns in the same order

 - Each sheet represents some property or source

 Usually it is month, region, location, person, product, etc..

 Now what is expected?
 Most people just want to combine all the data across sheets into a final sheet which contains all 40 rows.